randiego/partforge/README.md

 * When subassemblies are linked to higher level assemblies, you can drill both up (where used) and down into components.

-* Both the part and procedure form definitions are entered using a built-in form editor where you define serial number types, data field definitions, captions, min and max values, related components (linked parts) and the actual layout of the forms.
+* Both the Part and Procedure form definitions are entered using a built-in form editor where you define serial number types, data field definitions, captions, min and max values, related components (linked Parts) and the actual layout of the forms.
 These form definitions also are versioned.

-* Objects like test fixtures, batches or lots of parts, testing stations, or even customers can be entered as parts and associated with parts and procedures in useful ways.
-For example an in-house test fixture can be associated with a specific test (procedure) so that for every test conducted, you would know what test fixture was used.
+* Objects like test fixtures, batches or lots of parts, testing stations, or even customers can be entered as Parts and associated with pther Parts and Procedures in useful ways.
+For example an in-house test fixture can be associated with a specific test (Procedure) so that for every test conducted, you would know what test fixture was used.
 Similarly you could know all the final assemblies that were calibrated with a specific test fixture.